50 Things You Should Know About Your Home by Age 50

 Unfortunately, lost keys are a part of life.
 But why waste money on a locksmith when you can re-key a lock yourself?
-You can change your locks by removing the cylinder and adjusting the pins.
-Never worry about the cost of a new lockset again.
-Here’s how to master this skill.
-Plus, find out how to unlock your car door without your keys.
+Buying a re-keying kit (specific to your lock brand) means you can change your locks by removing the cylinder and adjusting the pins, and never worry about the cost of a new lockset again.
+Always losing your keys?
+Find out how to unlock your car door without your keys.

 Paint like a pro

 The ability to do a good paint job is a skill that, once learned, will save you gobs of money over the course of your homeownership.
 While it takes patience and detail, fresh paint can make your home seem larger, cleaner and more modern—not too bad for a few brushes, paint and a weekend or two.
-Check out our collection of painting tips aimed at making your painting projects look like you hired a pro.
+You can even do a great paint job using items you probably already own!

 How to fix a running toilet

-There is a four-step strategy for fixing a running toilet.
-The fix will not only give your toilet a stronger flush, it can lower your water bill.
+It is pretty easy to fix a running toilet, with the benefit that the fix will not only give your toilet a stronger flush, it can lower your water bill: a win-win!